 - Object graph - In a language spoken with the use of objects, the path, proliferation, and connections to the object become a deeply important part of understanding the meaning and importance of the image.

 - Creator knowledge and intent - It is often essential to know the intent of the photographer in order to understand the meaning or importance of an image completely.
 Was an image captured (and shared) to show a specific thing?
 Was this a good thing or a bad thing?
 Visual media can hold a lot of information, and it can be really helpful to know which part the creator intended you to pay attention to.

 - Viewer perspective - You can’t determine meaning without determining the relationship between the image and the person viewing.
 The denotative information and the object graph help to determine if an object has meaning to me.
 And that meaning may be different than the meaning to others, depending on my personal graph or my cultural perspective.

 Image semantics falls under the rubric of Informatics: the study of the interaction between people and information systems.
 Ultimately, we need a way to parse through images to find the ones that suit our needs.
 Sometimes this will be easy.
 As your needs become more complex, as your collection grows larger, and as you seek to use visual media from other collections, the semantics problem becomes harder and more important.

 There are several structural methods to approach the discovery issue:

 Image semantics is a young field with a lot of growing to do.
-While the exact path is uncertain, it’s certain to grow because the problem–and the value of a solution–is growing.
-Making use of new tools for visual semantics will require the collection, preservation and accessibility of the media.
+While the exact path is uncertain, it’s certain to grow because the problem--and the value of a solution--is growing.
+Using new tools for visual semantics will require the collection, preservation, and accessibility of the media.